Applications Open in Fall 2023

 Community Arts Access Grants are available, annually, for individual artists, arts organizations, and non-profit organizations wishing to apply for grant funding for arts-related projects/initiatives.
 Applications are available in September, and due in November, of every year.

-Access Grants are partially supported by the Illinois Arts Council Agency, with additional support from the City of Rockford and Arts Council membership dollars.
+Access Grants are partially supported by the Illinois Arts Council Agency, with additional support from the City of Rockford and Amazon.
 Grants are awarded within our four-county service area including Boone, DeKalb, Ogle, and Winnebago Counties.
 Fundamental to the mission of the Arts Council, grants are one of several ways the Arts Council addresses its goal to nurture, cultivate, and advocate for artists and arts organizations.
 Access Grants are reviewed by a respected panel of arts professionals and community arts advocates.

 Who can apply: Open to individual artists, arts organizations, and non-profit organizations in partnership with artists/arts organizations.
 The Grant maximum is $2,500.